 Executive Director of

 Conservative anti-welfare discourse excludes the structural context of unemployment and poverty from public conversation by transforming these social problems into individual pathologies of “welfare dependency” and “worklessness.”
 The consequence is an escalating illogic of authoritarian policy measures which have at their core the intensification of punitive conditionality.
 These state interventions are justified by the construction and mediation of stigma, which is directed at already marginalised social groups that the policies target.
-The groups, which include sick and disabled people, people who are unemployed, are painted with a Malthusian brush, as a “burden on the state” and a drain on what are politically portrayed and publicly seen as scarce resources in an era of austerity.
+The groups, which include ill and disabled people, people who are unemployed, are painted with a Malthusian brush, as a “burden on the state” and a drain on what are politically portrayed and publicly seen as scarce resources in an era of austerity.
 Political processes of scapegoating, stigmatisation and outgrouping have been amplified by a largely complicit UK corporate media.
+These calculated outgrouping narratives have in turn been used to legitimise state violence.

 Such policies and interventions are then rationalised as innovative and new political and economic responses.
 Behavioural economics theories, which “nudge” is a part of, for example, are aimed at “changing the behaviours” of citizens perceived to “make the wrong choices” – ultimately the presented political aim is to mend Britain’s supposedly “broken society” and to restore a country that “lives within its means”, according to a narrow, elitist view, bringing about a neoliberal utopia built on “economic competitiveness” in a “global race.”